YSun-umich/NIJ-Detroit-/README.md

 This folder includes multiple Python scripts that I have been working with in preparation of a computer vision project.

 For the goal of this project, we aim to develop an AI model that can help us detect "blighted" elements from street-level images (e.g., broken windows/doors, boarded-up windows/doors, mismatched wall pieces, overgrown trees/lawns, etc).
 This model will be used alongside the responses of our survey work.
 We care about the elements at the very fine-grained level as we wonder how these environmental elements impact residents' safety perception.

+We made a field trip to Detroit this summer and have collected 1,000 pictures.
+We are now developing our coding scheme.
+We will use the coding scheme for code the pictures, and use Roboflow for model training.
+09.28.Roboflow Prep.ipynb, includes our specific coding scheme composition and potential next steps.